rithinch/event-driven-microservices-docker-example/README.md

 If you see the file 'article.added.js' in services/notification/src/subscriptions folder; that is called in the server.js of the file, so telling the node application to start listening to that service.

-Another such event based communication is applied our this demo; when adding the user through user-management service.
+Another such event based communication is applied in this demo; when adding the user through user-management service.
 The responsibility of user-management service is to handle adding of users and user releated activity on the application (their likes, bookmarks) etc. The responsibility of the authentication service is to handle authentication related activites i.e assigning token if the password is valid, password reset routines etc. But users can be created only through user-management service... then how is that user record created in the authentication db?

 Simple.
 .
 .
 **Events**.

 This allows us to handle inserting of data in two microservices from one request.
 Atomic Transactions are crutial for complex business domain and can be challenging when dealt within a microservices architecture.
-Event Sourcing patterns play a crucial part in microservice architecture design patterns.
+Event Sourcing patterns play a large part in microservice architecture design patterns.

 **Microservices + Events + Docker = Awesome DevOps** :bowtie:

 Understanding the above concepts are the just foundations to get started with the modern trio (Microservices+Events+Docker), there is still a lot more to learn and explore when adapting such an architecture in an production environment.
 Especially handling issues disaster recovery challenges and monitoring.

+I found the book, [Microservices Architecture from O'Reilly](https://www.oreilly.com/library/view/microservice-architecture/9781491956328/) a good read when learning about microservices concepts and how to think about building such systems in production.

 ## Running the Unit Tests